Documentation

 Sensors

-Readings from configured sensors, grouped by type:
+Readings from configured sensors, organized by type:

 • Fuel Sensors: Individual readings per sensor, calibrated values where calibration is set up.
 If multiple fuel sensors exist, a combined total is shown.